 Basically, the General Data Protection Regulation imposes higher requirements on organisations processing personal data (organisations responsible for data, data controllers, as well as data processors), whereas registered persons whose personal data is handled will benefit from extended rights.

-In this blog, I will explain Xink’s initiatives in relation to the General Data Protection Regulation and take the opportunity to announce that Xink already is completely prepared to provide support when it becomes effective in 2018.
+In this blog, I will explain Xink’s initiatives in relation to the General Data Protection Regulation.
+And of course take the opportunity to announce that Xink already is completely prepared to provide support when it becomes effective in 2018.

 The persons or organisations collecting and processing personal data are obliged to ensure that all registered data will be processed in accordance with the General Data Protection Regulation.
-Essentially, the General Data Protection Regulation imposes an obligation on the data controllers/data processors to ensure that the processing of personal data is legal and characterized by transparency, and that data is properly stored.
-Legal processing means that it must be performed under the authority of the law, in practice typically by obtaining consent from the registered person or as a part of the compliance of a contract to which the registered person is a party.
+Essentially, the General Data Protection Regulation imposes an obligation on the data controllers/data processors to ensure that the processing of personal data is legal and characterized by transparency.
+It must also ensure that data is properly stored.
+Legal processing means that it must be performed under the authority of the law.
+In practice typically by obtaining consent from the registered person or as a part of the compliance of a contract to which the registered person is a party.

 An essential part of the General Data Protection Regulation is the processing of information about persons, which is defined as any type of information about an identifiable person.
 The term “personal data” is very broad and can relate to everything from a person’s name, gender, address and phone number to income, illnesses, employment and education.

 Data in an email signature is rarely sensitive data.
 This is data, which everyone can get hold of without much hassle, and there is nothing sensitive even in a mobile phone number.
 However, Xink processes all data as if it was personal data and therefore we offer the best possible security when processing data.